 Submission Deadlines: See upcoming deadlines

 Social science research on many topics is often hampered by the limitations of survey data, including relatively small sample sizes, low response rates and high costs.
 However, the digital age has increased access to large, comprehensive data sources, such as public and private administrative databases, and new sources of information from online transactions, social-media interactions, and internet searches.
 New computational methods also allow for the extraction, coding, and analysis of large volumes of text.
 Advances in analytical methods for exploiting and analyzing data, including machine learning, have accompanied the rise of these data.
 The emergence of these new data and methods also raises questions about access, privacy and confidentiality.

-The Russell Sage Foundation’s initiative on Computational Social Science (CSS) supports innovative social science research that brings new data and methods to bear on questions of interest in its core programs in Behavioral Economics, Future of Work, Race, Ethnicity and Immigration, and Social Inequality.
+The Russell Sage Foundation’s initiative on Computational Social Science (CSS) supports innovative social science research that brings new data and methods to bear on questions of interest in its core programs in Behavioral Economics, Future of Work, Race, Ethnicity and Immigration, and Social, Political and Economic Inequality.
 Limited consideration will be given to research that focuses primarily on methodologies, such as causal inference and innovations in data collection.